Rules and General Information

 - Eye and ear protection required on firing

-- Bolts must be removed at all times until given the instruction to install bolts by the Range Immediately upon completing relay, bolts must be removed prior to removing firearm from firing line.
+- Bolts must be removed at all times until given the instruction to install bolts by the RSO.
+Immediately upon completing the relay, bolts must be removed.

-- If bolt cannot be removed, or if an action without bolt, the action must be open and a open bolt indicator must be installed in accordance with this rule.
+- If bolt cannot be removed, or if an action without bolt, the action must be open and an open bolt indicator must be installed in accordance with this rule.

 - A maximum of 1 minutes preparation time will be given when the Range Master calls the relay to the firing line.